 Lisbon extends along the banks of the Tejo estuary, and the commuter ferries are an integral component of the capital’s public transport network.
-The ferry services provide an alternative means of travel from the residential districts on the southern banks of the Tejo Estuary to the centre of Lisbon.
+The ferry services provide an alternative means of travel from the residential districts on the southern banks of the Tejo Estuary to the center of Lisbon.
 These ferries are popular with Lisbon’s commuters as it avoids the bottleneck on the Ponte 25 de Abril suspension bridge.

 Apart from the Cristo Rei statue, there are few tourist attractions on the southern side of the Tejo Estuary.
 The fascination of the ferry ride is the journey itself and the panoramic views of Lisbon from the waterside.

 Lisbon Ferry Routes

 There are five ferry routes, with three stops in Lisbon and four stops on the southern banks:

 • Terreiro do Paço to Barreiro: It is on the southern edge of the Praça do Comércio, and is connected to the blue metro line.
 This line is the longest ferry route and it uses faster catamarans.
 This route provides the best views over Alfama and the eastern side of Lisbon, but Barreiro is simply a ferry terminal and a non-descript town.

 • Cais do Sodré to Montijo, Seixal and Cacilhas (recommended route): Cais do Sodré ferry terminal is connected to the green metro line and is also a major railway station, with trains to Cascais and the Estoril coastline.
 The actual ferry terminal is in a separate building, which is south of the train station.